tonyjurg/N1904addons/docs/features/text_entr_norm.md

 </li><li>A high value indicates that the cue appears in multiple syntactic roles with similar probabilities, making its function hard to predict.
 </li></ul>

 <p>In the Text-Fabric features, these entropy values are multiplied by 1000 and rounded to the nearest integer (i.e., scaled to millibits) to avoid storing floating-point numbers, while preserving reasonable precision.</p>

 </details>
 <br>
-<p>The following table provides some statistic key metrics for the absolute entropy for the total of unique text token (surface level word forms):</p>
+The following table provides some statistic key metrics for the absolute entropy for the total of unique text token (surface level word forms):

 ```text
 === text ===